 Management Success Series Tip #10: Manage Like Bobby Fischer

-In managing and leading people, we are very much playing chess.
-We are moving people around, assigning different work and tasks to be done.
-We are trying to develop our people and give them experiences that will help them be more effective at some point in the future.
-As with chess pieces, every employee has a strength and capability that is unique.
-As managers, we try to best position our employees to maximize these skills.
-Good leaders don’t just delegate an assignment to the nearest person; they look at their players and assign work that best aligns with the higher level strategy.
+In business and in management, we are very much playing chess.
+We move people around and assign different work and tasks to be done.
+We try to develop our staff and give them experiences that will help them be more effective in the future.
+As with chess pieces, every employee has strengths and capabilities that are unique.
+Our job is to best position our employees to maximize the value and benefit of their individual skills.
+Good leaders don’t just delegate an assignment to the nearest person; they look at their players and assign work that best aligns with their skills as part of a larger plan and strategy.

-Good leaders often do things that are somewhat unnoticed or hidden because they are two steps ahead.
-From my managerial career, I have found myself doing this more often.
-I may have an employee to whom I assign certain work because in a 6 month time I will need that employee to take over a new project where a new skill is required.
-Similarly, when I submit my budget proposal each year, I know to expect a little cutting of some projects.
-For this reason, I deliberately include certain projects that I can sacrifice if budget pressures require that I remove some expenditure.
-The point is, as leaders we do things deliberately in anticipation of the next move.
-Good managers are forward thinking.
+Good leaders often do things that go unnoticed because they are two steps ahead.
+We may assign work to a certain employee to help them develop a skill because in a 6 month time, we will need that employee to take over a project where that new skill is required.
+Similarly, we may deliberately include items in our budget proposal that we can easily cut, knowing that budget pressures will force you to remove some projects before it gets approved.
+The point is, being a good leader requires that we do things deliberately in anticipation of the next move.
+Good managers are always forward thinking.

 This is what management is really about at its most basic level.
-It’s about strategy and moving people around to help your team succeed at meeting its goals.
-So while few of us may really compare to Bobby Fischer, we can learn from his skills as a chess champion and employ them to make us better managers and business leaders.
+It’s about strategy and moving people around to help our team succeed at meeting its goals.
+So while few of us may really compare to Bobby Fischer when it comes to the game of chess, we can learn from his skills and employ them to make us better managers and business leaders.

 Looking for More?
 You Might Like…